Page7.313Route Operations

 REQUIRED NAVIGATION PERFORMANCE

 ---Required Navigational Performance of 0.1 is about 608 feet.
-That’s about a city block.
+Thats about

 ---RPN airspace is generic term for routes, legs, operations and procedures